alexandair/Docs/aspnet/publishing/linuxproduction.rst

     The ``proxy_set_header Connection keep-alive;`` is **required** as a temporary workaround a `known bug in Kestrel <https://github.com/aspnet/KestrelHttpServer/issues/341>`_.

-You might want to look at ``etc/nginx/nginx.conf`` to make other necessary changes to your nginx environment to configure your nginx environment.
+You might want to look at ``/etc/nginx/nginx.conf`` to make other necessary changes to your nginx environment to configure your nginx environment.

 Once you have completed making changes to your nginx configuration you can run ``sudo nginx -t`` to verify the syntax of your configuration files.
-If you see any no errors you can ask nginx to pick up the changes by running ``sudo nginx -s reload``.
+If the configuration file test is successful you can ask nginx to pick up the changes by running ``sudo nginx -s reload``.